StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 187. **Masters of the Planet: The Search for our Human Origins**, *Ian Tattersall*, Palgrave Macmillan, 2012.
 188. **The First Human: The Race to Discover Our Earliest Ancestors**, *Ann Gibbbons*, Doubleday, 2006.
 189. **Ancient Bones: Unearthing the Astonishing New Story of How We Became Humans**, *Madelaine Böhme, Rüdiger Braun and Florian Breier (Translated by Jane Billinghurst)*, Greystone Books, 2020.
+190. **The Lost Café Schindler: One Family, Two Wars and the Search for Truth**, *Meriel Schindler*, Hodder & Stoughton, 2021.
+191. **The Twins of Auschwitz: The Inspiring True Story of a Young Girl Surviving Mengele’s Hell**, *Eva Mozes Kor and Lisa Rojany Buccieri*, Monoray, 2020.
-190. **Trieste and the Meaning of Nowhere**, *Jan Morris*, Faber and Faber Ltd, 2002.
+192. **Trieste and the Meaning of Nowhere**, *Jan Morris*, Faber and Faber Ltd, 2002.
-191. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
+193. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
-192. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.
+194. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.

 ## Fiction